alargh/ReinforcementLearningDQNSnakeGame/README.md

 ## Training

 The agent starts with random exploration (ε=80%) and gradually relies more on its learned model as ε decreases.
 The plot shows score progression across games.

-Note: Training may take many games before the snake becomes competent.
-Performance improves gradually as the neural network learns from experience.